 DNS is what fetches you a website by translating the web address, such as https://supertechman.com.au, into a bunch of machine-friendly numbers called an IP address.
-The speed in which DNS can resolve the address for you factor in the speed in which the page will load.
+The speed at which DNS can resolve the address for you factor in the speed at which the page will load.
 Generally, it’s up to the ISP to put up a DNS server.
 However, there are other free services as well, including the likes of OpenDNS and Google Public DNS.
 Try a different public DNS server to see if that helps your Internet speed

 Turn on UPnP

-Universal Plug and Play helps smart devices that you have in your household that support UPnP to discover each other.
+Universal Plug and Play help smart devices that you have in your household that support UPnP to discover each other.
 Once turned on from within your router, UPnP enables a compatible infrared device, a Bluetooth phone or IoT device to see and talk to each other.

 Share files and printers on your home network

 The most logical use of a network is to share files and resources such as printers.
 This is the job of the SMB protocol.
 SMB allows you to write files to a remote network share or be used to share a printer attached to a Windows machine.

 Plug in USB drives to your router